yanmoyy/our-tools/README.md

 ### Problems (Not Yet Solved)

-Add a topic or problem to the list before implementing.
-At the end of the day, our problems will be part of automation.
+Contribute by adding new problems or challenges to the list before implementing solutions.
+Our goal is to turn these problems into automated solutions over time.

 - I want to order my daily sandwich at the same time every day.

 ### Contributing

+Join us in building new tools or solving problems to sharpen your problem-solving skills!

-Feel free to contribute to this project by adding new tools or solving problems.
+Feel free to add new ideas, implement solutions, or improve existing tools.

+> It doesn't matter if you're trying to <u>_reinvent the wheel_</u> or improve
+> upon existing solutions.